-Everything in this post is about the ideal or optimal wine storage and serving temperatures.
+Everything in this post is about the ideal or optimal wine storage and wine serving temperatures.
 It should be taken broadly for two reasons.
 First, a degree here or there is highly unlikely to ruin a bottle of wine.
 Second, the ideal serving temperature of specific white wines and red wines varies based on the varietal, style, complexity, and body.
 And third, there is no accounting for taste.
 If you like your pinot noirs at 65°F, then do it.
 You won’t ruin your wine.
 Don’t sweat it.

 Either way, the last thing you should be doing with a half-decent bottle of wine is storing or serving it at room temperature.